ballerina-platform/ballerina-spec/stdlib/proposals/msg-store/message_store_store_listener.md

 ## Dependencies

 - Ballerina Language and Runtime: This proposal depends on core Ballerina language features and its runtime environment.
-- Existing Ballerina Connectors: Specific `MessageStore` implementations (e.g., for RabbitMQ, Kafka) will depend on their respective Ballerina connector packages (e.g., `ballerinax/rabbitmq`, `ballerinax/kafka`).
+- Existing Ballerina Connectors: Specific `Store` implementations (e.g., for RabbitMQ, Kafka) will depend on their respective Ballerina connector packages (e.g., `ballerinax/rabbitmq`, `ballerinax/kafka`).
 - Standard Library Modules: `ballerina/log` for logging and potentially `ballerina/task` for scheduling.

 ## Future Work

-- **Data-Binding for onMessage:** Enhance the `onMessage` function in `msgstore:Service` to support automatic data-binding for message content, allowing developers to define specific record as parameters.
+- **Data-Binding for onMessage:** Enhance the `onMessage` function in `StoreService` to support automatic data-binding for message content, allowing developers to define specific record as parameters.
 This would involve compiler plugin support for validation.
-- **Graceful Shutdown:** Implement a graceful shutdown mechanism for the `msgstore:Listener` that ensures all in-flight messages are processed and acknowledged before the listener fully stops.
+- **Graceful Shutdown:** Implement a graceful shutdown mechanism for the `StoreListener` that ensures all in-flight messages are processed and acknowledged before the listener fully stops.
 - **Batch Processing:** Add support for retrieving and processing messages in batches to improve throughput for high-volume scenarios.
 - **Message Headers/Metadata:** Extend the `Message` record to include a mechanism for handling message headers or other metadata, beyond just the content.
 - **Metrics and Observability:** Integrate with Ballerina's observability framework to provide metrics on message processing rates, retry counts, and DLQ activity.